The IFNTF in Brief

 IFNTF members represent a number of countries, for example Canada, Australia, New Zealand and the UK, and all members aim to work in partnership with students wherever possible to advance excellence in learning and teaching in higher education.

-The IFNTF is governed by an Executive Committee and an Executive Board.
+The IFNTF is governed by an Executive Committee.

 The IFNTF is proud to be sponsored by Ede and Ravenscroft - our Gold sponsor.